La Rotta dei due Mari

 Height difference: +140/-150

-The town stands out on the hilltop overlooking the Valle d’Itria The characteristic old town that spreads out in a circular fashion, hence its peculiar name, is characterized by many narrow streets surrounded by rows of low whitewashed houses A gem of Locorotondo, and you will see this as you walk through its vozze, are the countless and colorful vases of flowers that seem to protrude from the balconies and balustrades.
-Another characteristic feature of this town are the so-called cummèrse, that is, the very sloping roofs characteristic of Locorotondo’s houses and made from a native stone.
+The town stands out on the hilltop overlooking the Valle d’Itria The characteristic old town, which spreads out in a circular fashion, hence its particular name, is characterized by many narrow streets surrounded by rows of low whitewashed houses A gem of Locorotondo, and you will see this as you walk through its vozze, are the countless colorful flower pots that seem to protrude from the balconies and balustrades.

 In its charming historic center you can visit the Mother Church of St. George Martyr and the older Church of the Madonna della Greca.
 Don’t miss an aperitif on the “Lungomare” where you can enjoy a magnificent view of the Itria Valley and the sea breeze that accompanies the summer evenings enlivened by the LOCUS FESTIVAL.